Travelling in Nepal

 The trip is also beyond the usual budget, so it is an option and oats a little extra price.
 It costs to walk in the national park.
 There are guides and people to help with a bit of everything and of course food and accommodation.

 Gopal Lama – Gopal is on the trip and will lead Brenderup’s Kalar Patar expedition.
 Gopal has been our regular guide for many years on a cultural trek we do (for your mom and dad) this fall.
-We plan to invite Gopal to Brenderup from the end of May, so he can help prepare you who are going to Nepal.
+We plan to invite Gopal to Brenderup in May, so he can help prepare you who are going to Nepal.
 Both culturally, but also with tricks for the high hiking.
 Gopal has been to many peaks in Nepal.
 Of course he would also like to talk about that.
 Gopal will be with the Brenderup tour throughout the stay, but will follow the team that chooses the Kalar Patar expedition.

 Nima Lama – Nima Lama is organizing this tour.
 Nima is our oldest friend and was a student at Brenderup Højskole in 1998.
 Now he has a trekking company and works with it.
 Nima is now also a Member of Parliament and can pull in many threads for us if need be.